-When library staff are reviewing documents submitted for Electronic Reserves they will be considering the four factors of Fair Use as provided by Copyright Law (Title 17, Section 107):
+When library staff are reviewing documents submitted for Electronic Reserves, they use a Fair Use checklist that considers the four factors of Fair Use as provided by Copyright Law (Title 17, Section 107):

 - Purpose of the Use